Skip to content

 Henry County Historical Society, Inc

-Open early March through late December!
+Open early March - December!

-11 a.m.-4 p.m.
+& Saturdays, 11 a.m.-4 p.m.
 ET

 Please call ahead for tours and/or research so that we may schedule volunteers.
 If no appointment is made, tours and/or research cannot be guaranteed.